jauwyang/gravity-simulation/README.md

 ```

-Create a virtual environment by running the following command:
+Now, create a virtual environment called ```env``` by running the following command in the root directory of the project:
 * Windows
 ```sh
 py -m venv env